Images

 Market and model

-There are 20 panel van derivatives.
+Across the line-up, there are 20 panel van derivatives.
 And a further 20 derivatives available across the chassis cab and platform cab ranges that offer a basis for conversion, where workshops can handle several alterations directly (adding tippers, deepening interiors, adding volume, etc.).
 This catalogue of factory-mounted kits also shortens turnaround times and simplifies transport logistics.

 You'll be able to equip your Master with Vehicle-to-Load (V2L) and Vehicle-to-Grid (V2G) capabilities.
 These include charging other devices from an outlet in the interior or load area, as well as adaptors to plug power tools, computers and other devices into charger outlets.
 You can also power custom-built body parts (refrigerated compartments, automatic tailgates, extra heating or air-conditioning systems, etc.) directly from the battery.
 The EV E-Tech version will also be able to feed energy from its battery to the grid (V2G) using a bi-directional charger.